RestComm/sip-presence-service/README.txt

 ----> INSTALL:

-Option 1) For both servers integrated on same Mobicents do:
+Option 1) For all servers integrated on same Mobicents do:

-"mvn -f integrated/pom.xml install" on this directory or "mvn install" on integrated sub-directory
+"mvn -f integrated/server/installer/pom.xml install" on this directory or "mvn install" on integrated/server/installer/ sub-directory

 Option 2) For independent servers (in different Mobicents hosts):

-- XDMS : do "mvn -f xdms/pom.xml install" on this directory or "mvn install" on xdms sub-directory
+- XDMS : do "mvn -f xdm/server/installer/pom.xml install" on this directory or "mvn install" on xdm/server/installer/ sub-directory
 - PS : <not available yet>

 ----> UNINSTALL:

-Option 1) For both servers integrated on same Mobicents do:
+Option 1) For all servers integrated on same Mobicents do:

-"mvn -f integrated/pom.xml clean" on this directory or "mvn clean" on integrated sub-directory
+"mvn -f integrated/server/installer/pom.xml clean" on this directory or "mvn clean" on integrated/server/installer/ sub-directory

 Option 2) For independent servers:

-- XDMS : do "mvn -f xdms/pom.xml clean" on this directory or "mvn clean" on xdms sub-directory
+- XDMS : do "mvn -f xdm/server/installer/pom.xml clean" on this directory or "mvn clean" on xdm/server/installer/ sub-directory
 - PS : <not available yet>

 ----> TESTING:

-Currently only the XDMS has a test framework, it's recommended to run it before using the server.
-See xdms/tests/README.txt for more info.
+Currently only the XDMS has a test framework.
+See xdm/server/tests/README.txt for more info.

 Author: Eduardo Martins, JBoss R&D